 YEP…STARCH!!!
 Give them a spray and press.

 Now to sew these together.
 Same as before These are small and one pin centre in the seam should be fine.
 Sew slowly.
 Don’t sew fast.
 Control it.
-I don’t remove my pins.
-But I do sew slowly over them.
+I don’t remove the pins.
+Sew slowly over them.

 Only one pin is needed.
 You put the first section under the needle, the centre is pinned and you hold the end closest to you.
 It’s short pieces and easy to control.
 Over 7 or 8 inches and up you might want to use another pin each side.